Noeska/illegiblesemantics/projects/proj-2.md

 ## Technical Death Metal
 #### 1990s
 A hard-and-fast rule in Death Metal aesthetics is that the more technical the music, the less sophisticated the logo.
-This is exemplified in Technical Death Metal, a genre whose artists mix "fast, virtuosic guitar riffs and solos of varying tempos and time signature changes with prevalent drumming and frequent blast beats."<sup>3</sup> It's usually easy to recognize bands playing in this genre.
+This is exemplified in Technical Death Metal, a genre whose artists mix "fast, virtuosic guitar riffs and solos of varying tempos and time signature changes with prevalent drumming and frequent blast beats."<sup>5</sup> It's usually easy to recognize bands playing in this genre.
 They often have what **looks like a Black Metal logo**, except it's not -- it's **not nearly as sophisticated**.
 ![Technical Death Metal](..\assets\img\projects\proj-2\tech90.jpg)
 If they're still active to this day, they now probably have a **type-only logo**, one that is most likely **superimposed** over an earlier "Black Metal-like" logo.
 ![Technical Death Metal](..\assets\img\projects\proj-2\tech901.jpg)
-##### [3] Simon Poole, 'M. Unger, *Sound, Symbol, Sociality: The Aesthetic Experience of Extreme Metal Music*, 20.

 ##### Some bands to check out:
 - <a href="https://open.spotify.com/track/774kFk9YCPyTYR7sSIDqum?si=67647042700c4e10" target="_blank" rel="noopener"><span>Cryptopsy</span></a>